IBM/appconfiguration-react-client-sdk/README.md

 # IBM App Configuration React Client SDK
-IBM Cloud App Configuration React Client SDK is used to perform feature flag and property evaluation in web applications based on the configuration on IBM Cloud App Configuration service.
+IBM Cloud App Configuration React Client SDK is used to perform feature flag and property evaluation in web applications and track custom metrics for Experimentation based on the configuration on IBM Cloud App Configuration service.

 ## Table of Contents